waynodiablo/Oystercard/yelpv1.md

 gem 'capybara', group: :test
 ```

+Run bundler to install your gems"

+`$ bundle`

-With these, we also want to run this command:
+Once installed we want to run this command:

 `$ rails generate rspec:install`

 This gets RSpec going by creating a `spec` directory and a helper file.

-In your `spec/rails_helper.rb` file, add the line:
+In your `spec/rails_helper.rb` file, add the below the other require statements:

 `require 'capybara/rails'`